By K W Warburton, The Reluctant Spoonie

 Read tips for living independently with chronic illness here

-Here are a few tips to help you navigate the holiday season without using up all your spoons:
+Here are five tips to help you survive the holiday season without using up all your spoons:

 1. Prioritise your health